Mythologies of the Indigenous peoples of the Americas: Southwest

 Myths of the Navajo, Apache, and Pueblo peoples tell how the first human beings emerged from an underworld to the Earth.
 According to the Hopi Pueblo people, the first beings were the Sun, two goddesses known as Hard Being Woman (Huruing Wuhti) and Spider Woman.
 It was the goddesses who created living creatures and human beings.
 Other themes include the origin of tobacco and corn, and horses; and a battle between summer and winter.
-Some stories describe parallel worlds in the sky and underwater. these peoples went on to kill each other due to Zuni tales.
+Some stories describe parallel worlds in the sky and underwater.

 Multi-sensory experiences also are prominent in Ancestral Pueblo ceremonial rituals; for example, to evoke a paradisiacal realm, Chacoan people would perform sensorial ceremonies by use of exotic artifacts such as turquoise, shell, cacao, copper bells, and macaws.